ExtraBlackBerry/AI-Fact-Checker/UPDATES.md

 Feature updates:

     ClaimFilter1.py custom component - Foster
-    added scraper to only get categories with 60% similiarty to its title.
+    added scraper to only get categories with SIMILARITY_RATE similiarty to its title.    // SIMILARITY_RATE can be set in simple_spacy_tool.py
     TextCatergorizer now assigns sub_categories from the sqlite db if NER.text exists in the db.
 ---